-A few weeks back a friend of mine sent me a photo of the new railbikes that run on the Skunk Train tracks in Mendocino.
-These unique “bikes” feature four large wheels that match up with the train tracks and two seats so that two people can pedal (or use the electric assist) along the tracks.
-I had never seen anything like this before and I had a trip planned to the Mendocino area, so I jumped at a chance to check them out, here is all the information.
+A few weeks back, a friend of mine sent me a photo of the new railbikes that run on the Skunk Train tracks in Mendocino.
+These unique “bikes” feature four large wheels that match up with the train tracks and two seats so that two people can pedal (or use the electric assist) along the rails.
+I had never seen anything like this before, and I had a trip planned to the Mendocino area, so I jumped at a chance to check them out, here is all the information.

 - Cost: $79 for the bike (includes two people)

 - Most days have three tours, 10 AM, 12 PM, 2 PM

 - This information is from my visit in 2018 and may have changed